marceloakalopes/web_auth/README.md

 - [ ] Implement password hashing and salting using `bcrypt`.
 - [ ] Implement the authentication process using JWT.
 - [ ] Implement middleware to check if the user is authenticated.
+- [ ] Move from Javascript to Typescript.